Flightyx/Untis-To-Google-Calender/README.md

 # Untis-To-Google-Calender

 A simple python script that transfers Untis agenda to Google Calender.
-Because im lazy i am only going to provide a guide for arch Linux ( I use Arch btw. ).
-If you have any questions ask claude.
+Because im lazy I am only going to provide a guide for Arch Linux ( I use Arch btw. ).
+If you have any questions ask Claude.

 # Features
 - **Personalized Sync:** Fetches your individual schedule, including specific student-only events.